PsyTeachR/ads-v1/docs/06-joins.md

 Now create a dataset `no_essay` that contains students that have a grade for the exam, but not the essay.

--   How many students have a grade for the exam but not the essay? <input class='webex-solveme nospaces' size='2' data-answer='["23"]'/>

 <div class='webex-solution'><button>Solution</button>